48 Hours in Laughlin, Nevada

 In the predawn hours, before most of the casinogoers had called it a night, I set off on my first adventure: a trip to Grapevine Canyon, home to a fabled rock art collection and desert spring just a few miles outside town.
 Shortly after the turnoff, my Jeep was snaking around sand dunes and sagebrush as the morning’s first light began to spill over the surrounding peaks.

 The tallest, Spirit Mountain, has been sacred to a lengthy succession of indigenous people, whose handiwork came into view as the sun rose.
-Among the petroglyphs they created over the last millennium or so were figures both discernible (the ancestors of the bighorn sheep that still roam this little oasis) and mysterious (possible gods or aliens, depending on your belief system).
+Among the petroglyphs they had created over the last millennium or so were figures both discernible (the ancestors of the bighorn sheep that still roam this little oasis) and mysterious (possible gods or aliens, depending on your belief system).

 It doesn’t take long to see why this site is on the U.S. National Register of Historic Places—even the boulders near the entrance are petroglyph-covered—but if you’re so inclined (and an early riser), you can do a 3.6-mile hike into the canyon, where more petroglyphs and a waterfall await.
 Yet as happy as I was hiking through the desert and scanning for rock art, I had a river to run back to in Laughlin.

 Next order of business: Colorado River adventure

 At a little dock on the Riverwalk, I met my Rocky River Tours Adventure Center WaveRunner instructor, who tested my knowledge of cornering and wake-riding before sending me down the Colorado—one of the best spots to take in Laughlin's Casino Row skyline.